 Dr Nilmini Fernando is a Sri Lankan Australian interdisciplinary feminist scholar and migrant settler of colour currently living and working in Narrm on the stolen lands of the Kulin Nation.
 She applies her expertise in critical race theory, critical intersectional praxis and decolonial feminist perspectives in the fields of migration/asylum, critical race studies, domestic and family violence, and arts- based practice.
 She provides education and consultancy for Anti-Racism, Diversity and Intersectionality for organisations.
-With a background in radio, spoken word and theatre of the oppressed, Nilmini is an originator of Loving Feminist Literature- a collective of artists/academics/activists who bring the intellectual, philosophical, political, literary to public audiences.
+With a background in radio, spoken word and theatre of the oppressed, Nilmini is an originator of Loving Feminist Literature- a collective of artists/academics/activists who bring feminist of colour intellectual, philosophical, political and literary texts to public audiences.

 - Wednesday the 1st of Jul - 2020